-Now we will add the Products produced and Products Produced statistics to later analyze the number of produced products.
+Now we will add the Production Requests (Products) and Products Produced statistics to later analyze the number of produced products.

 Add statistics to the dashboard

 - In the Statistics settings section of the Add chart dialog box select the Products

-- Click the Per Item radio buttons of the Object and Product
+- Click the Per Item radio buttons of the Object and Product filters.

 This will allow us to see production statistics per product.